 One of the biggest drawbacks of bottom-up testing is that it is impossible to observe system-level functions until the last test driver is in place.

 Sandwich integration testing is a methodology that combines the approaches of both top-down and bottom-up testing.

 In sandwich integration testing, a system is separated into three layers: a middle layer, a top layer, and a bottom layer.
-Testers start testing modules from the middle layer and proceed upwards and downwards, ensuring that both top level and bottom level modules are prioritised.
+Testers start testing modules from the middle layer and proceed upwards and downwards, ensuring that both top-level and bottom-level modules are prioritized.
 Sandwich integration testing uses both stubs and drivers to test modules at all levels.

 Sandwich integration testing is particularly useful in the case of large-scale projects that can be separated into multiple sub-projects, or when testing software modules that are themselves extremely large.

 However, sandwich testing can be extremely time-consuming.
 This form of testing also doesn’t provide opportunities to test modules that form sub-divisions before final integration, which can cause serious issues if these modules are overlooked.